-'Commitment-phobic' adults could have mom and dad to blameDecember 10th, 2012 in Psychology & Psychiatry /
+'Commitment-phobic' adults could have mom and dad to blameDecember 10, 2012 in Medicine & Health / Psychology & Psychiatry

 Afraid to commit to a relationship?
 According to new research from Tel Aviv University, it could be just one more thing to blame on your parents.